Quansight-Labs/ndindex/docs/index.md

 this default behavior:

-- `CYTHONIZE_NDINDEX=0`: disables Cythonization (even if a working Cython environment is available)
+- `CYTHONIZE_NDINDEX=0`: disables Cythonization (even if a working Cython environment is available).

-- `CYTHONIZE_NDINDEX=1`: force Cythonization (will fail when Cython or a compiler isn't present)
+- `CYTHONIZE_NDINDEX=1`: force Cythonization (will fail when Cython or a compiler isn't present).

-- `CYTHONIZE_NDINDEX` not set: the default behavior
+- `CYTHONIZE_NDINDEX` not set: the default behavior (Cythonize if Cython is installed and working).

 Cythonization is still experimental, and is only enabled for direct source installations.
 The pip and conda packages are not Cythonized.
 Future versions